If you want to, there are lots of ways to lead at General Assembly - both small and large.

 Each year we need passionate, enthusiastic, creative youth and adults to co-create a welcoming, inclusive and exciting experience for youth attendees.
 All volunteer staff will attend GA for free - registration, travel, lodging, and a food stipend will all be provided at no cost to you.

-Check out applications for GA Youth Staff (youth) - charged with creating programming and an inclusive experience for youth at GA.
+Check out applications for GA Youth Staff (youth) - charged with creating emergent programming and building community of care for youth at GA.
+We have a new staffing structure for 2020, you can read more about it here on the Blue Boat Blog (insert link)

 We have changed our application procedure for adult advisor staff.
-If you are an adult interested in serving as a member of adult advisor staff, please email youth [at] uua [dot] org.
+If you are an adult interested in serving as a member of adult advisor staff, please email email@example.com.
 We’ll get back to you shortly!

 Check out applications for Thrive@GA Youth Coordinator - charged with supporting youth of color at GA.